ja-codingtemple/live_react_lessons/live_react_lesson_4/README.md

 React Bootstrap replaces Bootstrap JavaScript (the original bootstrap).
 It is rebuilt with React.
 Essentially, it is a collection of React components which we can import into our projects, each of which utilizes many of the CSS classes defined in the original Bootstrap framework.

 React Bootstrap Documentation: https://react-bootstrap.netlify.app/

+## How do I create & run a React project?

+There are a variety of ways to create React projects.
+The command we recommend using at CodingTemple is below:

+`npx create-vite myproject --template react`

+After running this command in your terminal, your project structure should be created for you.
+<br>From there, you must navigate into your folder, and then run these commands:

+`npm install`
+<br>`npm run dev`

+`npm install` will install all the dependencies and node modules defined in your package.json file.
+<br>`npm run dev` is a script which will run your application and make it accessible via your browser.

+If you get an error about being unable to find vite, rename the folder you're creating your project in to something simple without special characters or spaces, and run this command:

+`.\node_modules\.bin\vite`